hujhax/austin-improv-wiki/Pius Wong.md

 }}

 ## About
-Pius Wong is an improv player focusing musical improv in the Austin scene.
+Pius Wong is an improv player in musical improv.
 He also is interested in applied improv, particularly for developing design skills in engineers and engineering teams.

 ## Troupe
 *[[Human People]]